funkrusher/fk-framework-play-slick/README.md

 ---

+important:
+- always disable! the play2-compiler in intellij if you use intellij.
+  - a) play2-compiler in intellij slows down your build
+  - b) play2-compiler in intellij is not needed
+  - c) play2-compiler in intellij does not show problems nicely in build-window.
+  - d) play2-compiler does not compile tests (can not resolve classpath correctly)
+  - e) always delete all target/ folders when you disable the play2-compiler in the settings.

+---

 This is a minimal CRUD service exposing a couple of endpoints over REST.

 Under the hood, the code is using: